Cloudimage will solve your challenges with image resizing, transformation, and acceleration in the Cloud.

-You don't want to spend hours Photoshopping images for the web?
 Images slow down your website and mobile apps?
-You don't want to write complex image resizing automation scripts?
-You are looking for Responsive Images As A Service?
-This is the right place for you:
+Don't want to spend hours Photoshopping images for the web?
+Don't want to write complex image resizing automation scripts?
+Looking for Responsive Images As A Service?
+You've come to the right place.

 We have documented the most common resizing functions here.
 Cloudimage supports many more, but we want to focus on what is really necessary for you to get started.
-If you have any request for undocumented features, contact us and we will help you!
+If you have any request for undocumented features, contact us and we will help you out!

 Everything starts with the basic URL format of a Cloudimage URL:

 - token: your Cloudimage customer token.
 Subscribe for a free trial to get one.
 You can also ask us for a custom token.

 - size: specifies the size of the target image.
 If you use an operation not requiring a size, then use a placeholder like

 - filter: parameters like

 - origin_image_url: that's an easy one :)

 Cloudimage's resizing servers, located in three data centers worldwide (Canada, France, and Singapore) will download your original image from origin_image_url, transform it based on the operation, size and filter parameters, and finally, display it on your website or mobile app through a rocket fast CDN.